slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'I always worked until I had something done and I always stopped when I knew what was going to happen next.
 That way I could be sure of going on the next day.' -- Ernest Hemingway*

-> *'You make plans and god laughs.' -- Yiddish proverbs*
+> *'You make plans and god laughs.' -- Yiddish proverb*

 > *'Everyone has a plan until they get punched in the mouth.' -- Mike Tyson*

-Don't sabotage them when they get tedious or too difficult.